junxit/us-congress-bills-112/metadata.md

 - 2011-05-31 — Introduced in House
 - 2011-05-31 — Introduced in House
 - 2011-05-31 — Referred to the House Committee on Natural Resources.
+- 2011-06-07 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2011-06-07 — Referred to the Subcommittee on Water and Power.
+- 2011-06-23 — Subcommittee Hearings Held.
+- 2011-10-05 — Committee Consideration and Mark-up Session Held.
+- 2011-10-05 — Ordered to be Reported (Amended) by Voice Vote.
+- 2011-10-05 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2011-10-05 — Subcommittee on Water and Power Discharged.
+- 2012-04-16 — Placed on the Union Calendar, Calendar No. 305.
+- 2012-04-16 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-438.
+- 2012-04-16 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+112-438.